Intent-Bound Defense Engagement

 What This Enables

 The architecture also supports doctrine evolution.
-As meaningful-human-control doctrine refines, as intent-formulation tools mature, as intent-extraction protections improve, the architecture admits the changes through declared specification.
+As meaningful-human-control doctrine refines, as intent-formulation tools mature, as intent-extraction protections improve, and as new categories of autonomous capability emerge, the architecture admits the changes through declared specification rather than through reimplementation of the underlying system.
+The discipline is durable; the doctrine on top of it can move.